-Problem Possible Cause Corrective Action Low lamphead pressure Refer to Fault Message Troubleshooting on page 5-2 of this section.
-Magnetron failure Tear in the RF screen in front of the bulb.
+Problem Possible Cause Corrective Action Low lamphead pressure Refer to Fault Message Troubleshoo ult Message Troubleshooting in this section.
+Magnetron failure RF fault on system controller Tear in the RF screen in front of the bulb.
 Replace the screen.
-RF fault on system RF screen not securely fastened.
-Tighten the screen. controller Lamphead bulb has failed.
+RF screen not securely fastened.
+Tighten the screen.
+Lamphead bulb has failed.
 Replace the lamphead bulb.
 RF detector was improperly installed.
-Check RF placement and connections to system controller.
-Refer to the Section 3, Installation for installation requirements.
-The lamphead is showing signs of electrical arcing Loose component or debris in the lamphead.
+Check RF placement connections to system Refer to the Section installation requirement.
+The lamphead is showing signs of Loose component or debris in the lamphead.
 Tighten all fasteners.
-Clean the lamphead interior.
-Refer to Lamphead Maintenance and Repair on page 5-7 of the Maintenance and Repair section to replace any damaged lamphead parts.
+Clean the lamphead interior. electrical arcing Refer to Section 6, Maintenance and Repair to replace any damaged lamphead parts.